Frequently Asked Questions

 Is there a word count or character limit for the written statements?

-There is a preferred 3000 character limit for the research statement, and at most the statement should be 1-2 pages; however there is no word/character limit for the Statement of Purpose.
+There is a 3000 character limit for the comprehensive research summary, and at most the statement should be 1-2 pages; however there is no word/character limit for the Statement of Purpose though 1-2 pages at most is strongly suggested.
 In both written statements, please remember that Admissions Committee members have limited time so being concise is a good rule of thumb.

-Can you clarify the difference between the Research Summaries and Comprehensive Research Statement?
+Can you clarify the difference between the Research Experience Summaries and Comprehensive Research Summary?

-The research summary sections should focus on the specific work you are doing/have done in one specific lab/research environment, and the research statement would be more of an overview of your experience and cover the content below.
+The research experience summary sections should focus on the specific work you are doing/have done in one specific lab/research environment, and the comprehensive research summary would be more of an overview of your experiences and cover the content below.
 It is okay if there is some overlap between the summaries and the statement.
-The summaries should indeed be summaries, 1-2 paragraphs max.
+The summaries should indeed be summaries, 500 characters max, bullet points are fine.
 Please keep your research statement to 2 pages at most.

 What is more important for admission, good grades, high GRE scores, or research experience?